-In manual exposure mode, the user can directly manually adjust the signal Exposure Gain, Shutter Speed, and even on select models, the IRIS Control (I-series zoom cameras only).
+In manual exposure mode, the user can directly manually adjust the signal Exposure Gain, Shutter Speed, and even on select models.
 The White Balance and Line Frequency controls have already been explained in the previous chapter.

 WDR is disabled in manual exposure mode.